ka215/ambient/README.md

 }
 ```

 By overwriting the contents of the bundled `assets/lang.json` in Ambient with the above content, most of the major UI elements will be localized into German.
 Regarding the translation definition file, it is possible to manage it by separating the files with suffix support, such as having a German translation definition as `lang-de.json`.
-However, in the current version of Ambient, `lang.json` is prioritized, so if you create a suffix-based translation definition file, you will need to either back up lang.json somewhere or change the extension from json to disable it.
-We plan to improve the loading process for these multilingual files in the future.
+Since version 1.2.0, we can now switch the language from the settings menu.
+The translation file for the language you want to switch to should be placed as `lang-{langCode}.json` under the `assets` directory.

 ## References